vcato/practical_tdd/README.md

    | **Fix off**    | **State I** (tests pass)   | **State III** (tests fail) |
    | **Fix on**     | **State II** (tests pass)  | **State IV** (tests pass)  |

-   Bounce between these states to verify them, until they are all verified with the same test/fix pair:
+   Visit these states in whatever order helps you, there's no required sequence.
+A state is "verified" when you run the tests and see the expected result (green or red).
+Verify each state before considering the test/fix pair complete:
-   - **State I** (both off, must be green): Stay here while writing inactive code or refactoring — confirms you aren't changing existing behavior.
+   - **State I** (both off, must be green): Objective: confirm you aren't changing existing behavior and that your activation mechanism is working properly.
+Stay here while writing inactive code or refactoring.
-   - **State II** (fix on, test off, must be green): Stay here while building the fix.
-This confirms you're not breaking existing tests.
-This also catches fixes that are overly broad, changing more behavior than intended.
-If you change the fix, you need to re-verify state IV if you've verified it already.
+   - **State II** (fix on, test off, must be green): Objective: confirm the fix doesn't have unintended side-effects.
+You can stay here while building the fix.
+If you change the fix, re-verify State IV.
-   - **State III** (fix off, test on, must be red): Build test code here until the test fails as expected.
-This confirms the test actually detects missing behavior.
-If you change the test here, you need to re-verify state IV if you've verified it already.
+   - **State III** (fix off, test on, must be red): Objective: confirm the test detects missing behavior.
+You can build test code here until the test fails as expected.
+If you change the test, re-verify State IV.
-   - **State IV** (both on, must be green): Adjust the test and the fix here until the tests pass.
-If you change the test, you need to re-verify state III if you've verified it already.
+   - **State IV** (both on, must be green): Objective: confirm the fix satisfies the test.
+Adjust the test and fix here until tests pass.
+If you change the test, re-verify State III.

-   You only re-verify a state if you've changed what it depends on: State II depends on the fix, State III depends on the test, State IV depends on both.
+   You only re-verify a state if you've changed what it depends on since it was last verified: State II depends on the fix, State III depends on the test, State IV depends on both.

 5. **Remove the scaffolding**
     - If you used flags, bake them in and simplify.